thatchemistryguy/PyParse/docs/index.rst

 Description
 ---------------

-This script carries out an automated analysis of LCMS data in the Waters .rpt file format, using a .csv platemap to inform which compounds are found in which well of a plate.
+This script will read LCMS data in the Waters OpenLynx\ |trademark| browser report (.rpt) file format, and assign peaks to compounds specified in  a .csv platemap.
+This assignment is then used to generate heatmaps and other visualisations to compare and contrast different LCMS runs.
 It was designed specifically for the analysis of data generated from high-throughput chemistry, and is suitable for reaction optimisations, parallel synthesis and library validation experiments.